-Inside: Hospital Bag Essentials for mom, baby, and birth partner.
-Plus a FREE printable hospital bag checklist for labor and delivery, so you don’t forget a thing!
+Inside: Wondering what to pack in your hospital bag for birth?
+We’ve got your covered.
+Get this FREE hospital bag checklist printable for labor and delivery, so you don’t forget a thing!

 A few months ago, I started packing my hospital bag.
 The fifth time around, you would think I’d know all the hospital bag essentials off the top of my head.

 Nope.
 I still worried that I’d forget some crucial item.